vishrutay/ATAS/README.md

 ## Versions and Extensions
 In addition to the original ATAS workflow for adults who do and do not stutter (AWS/AWNS), this repository also includes an extended pipeline for speech timing analysis in children who do and do not stutter (CWS/CWNS): `Versions/v1.1_CWS_CWNS_ATAS_Pipeline/`

+This updated version includes improvements to the original ATAS workflow, including more robust event detection, optional bandpass filtering, and additional processing adjustments for noisier recordings.
+These settings can be modified or skipped depending on the population and recording conditions being analyzed.

 ##
 This pipeline offers a flexible solution for understanding temporal speech patterns and analyzing stuttering-related metrics (in this context) or any other user-defined metrics, making it valuable for both research and clinical purposes.